 Imagine if you had a single custom report type per object that could address a majority of the requests you have to create a report using data from that object.
-This is similar to the concept of “one process builder per object” or “one trigger per object” – you create one custom report type per object that you want to report on.
+This is similar to the concept of “one trigger per object” – you create one custom report type per object that you want to report on.
 In this custom report type, there are no object relationships enforced – gasp!
 You simply select the primary object and click save.
 The primary object you select will have its records represented by rows in your report results.

 How can something so simple be so powerful?
 Let’s start from the top and create one of these deluxe report types to find out.
 You’ll need both the “Create and Customize Reports” and “Manage Custom Report Types” permissions to accomplish this in the setup menu.
 Search for “Report Types” in setup, click on that option, then click “New Custom Report Type”.
 Then you will choose the primary object.
 When viewing the tabular format of the results for this report type, what kind of records are being listed?
 Are they accounts?
 Contacts?
 Opportunities?
 You decide.
 Then give your custom report type a name.
 A naming convention I’ve employed is [the name of the primary object] followed by “Deluxe” in parenthesis: “Accounts (Deluxe)” or “Contacts (Deluxe)” or “Opportunities (Deluxe)”.
 This distinguishes the report type as being the one to rely on when reporting on records from that object and allows you to type in “Deluxe” when searching your available report types.
-In the description, write exactly what the results will show: “Every row represents a [primary object] record”.
-We’ll come back and update this at the end.
+In the description, write exactly what the results will show: “Each detail row represents a [primary object] record”.
 Here’s an example of what we’ve got so far for an “Opportunities (Deluxe)” custom report type:

 On the next screen, you’ll see options for Object Relationships.
 In a deluxe report type, only the primary object is defined and enforced in the object relationships, which you’ve already done on the first screen.
 Simply click “Save” to finalize your new custom report type.